VladThePickle/TetrisSFML/README.md

 If you just want to play it, download prebuilt

 if you want to build it yourself, you are going to need:
--g++ or any other c++ compiler
+  1. g++ or any other c++ compiler
--make and cmake respectively for building
+  2. make and cmake respectively for building

 To build it you go into powershell and: cd path\to\Raw Files